 The American Mission started in the northern part of Sudan as part of the Egypt-Sudan mission from the Presbyterian Church of North America.
 In 1964 all missionaries were expelled from the country, leaving the work of the mission in the hands of the Sudanese.
 And capable hands they were.
 The SPEC has grown in strength and numbers since that time, with congregations in all areas of northern and western Sudan and more recently in the Republic of South Sudan as the largest percentage of SPEC members moved South in anticipation of the forming of this new country.
 The SPEC is involved in a holistic ministry, including education for children, health work, literacy training for adults and evangelism.
 The SPEC has a vision of working in these areas of the north where there is a strong Muslim presence and of planting churches in these areas where there has been no Christian presence as well as planting churches in the Republic of South Sudan.

 The Sudan Council of Churches exists to engage churches and people of good will in advocacy for peace, justice, equality, and human rights in the Sudan, and to enable member churches to acquire relevant skills and resources for ministering in word and service to the Sudanese people in general, and the poor in particular, in multi-faith, multi-ethnic and conflict situations.

 This is a major channel of Presbyterian efforts for advocacy for Sudan, which grew out of the Sudan Mission Network.

-Nile Theological College is one college with two campuses founded to train pastors, theologians and Christian educators for the Presbyterian Church of Sudan and the Sudan Presbyterian Evangelical Church.
-The Arabic Track and Diploma Program is located in Khartoum, Sudan.
-The English Track is located in Malakal, South Sudan.
+Nile Theological College - Khartoum was founded to train pastors, theologians and Christian educators for the Presbyterian Church of Sudan and the Sudan Presbyterian Evangelical Church.
+There is an Arabic Track and Diploma Program.

 The college has four tracks: Christian Education, Pastoral, Exegetical and Theology.